sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/Modules.rst

         pbr-3.1.1, pip-9.0.1, pycrypto-2.6.1, pytest-3.4.1, python-dateutil-2.6.1,
         pytz-2018.3, setuptools-38.4.0, six-1.11.0, virtualenv-15.1.0

-*Here you can see that module spider can list additional information about a specific version of a package.
-In this case it lists the home page of the package if one exists, as well as the included python packages (In this example)*
+*Here you can see that module spider can list additional information about a specific version of a module.
+In this case it lists the home page of the module if one exists, as well as the included python packages (In this example)*

 *NB.
 The above example with python does not list all available python packages.
-Some python packages such as mpy4py and numpy are their own modules on OzSTAR*
+Some python packages such as mpi4py and numpy are their own modules on OzSTAR*